 She and her family attend Christian Church of Thousand Oaks, where she was baptized at the ripe age of 8.
 The opportunity to work at Forever Found has been an answer to prayer, as Dionne is able to use her gifts of creativity, organization, and leadership to help this worthwhile cause.

 Michele has two beautiful girls who are ages 11 and 7.
 She holds a Bachelor of Arts degree in Psychology/Child Development from Chico State University.
 Michele was born and raised in Camarillo, CA and has lived in Simi Valley for the past seven years.

 Michele joined Forever Found in 2015.
-After learning about the issues of Human Trafficking and the need for the immediate response to this local and nationwide problem, Michele couldn't wait to learn how she can help with a solution.
+After learning about the issues of human trafficking and the need for the immediate response to this local and nationwide problem, she couldn't wait to learn how she can help with a solution.
 She is proud to serve with Forever Found and thrilled to be on board.